Why am I not reaching the maximum speed of my subscription in the speed tests?

 Utilisation in the home network

 • Other devices in the network (streaming, downloads, cloud backups) can consume bandwidth.
-These can also load unnoticed in the background.
+These can also load unnoticed in the background. " ‘Intelligent’ devices such as smart TVs or voice assistants also consume bandwidth.

 Test server or daytime

-• In the evening (prime time), the network can be more heavily utilised - both by the provider (streaming service, gaming server, etc.) and the test server.
+• In the evening (prime time), the network can be more heavily utilised - both by the provider (streaming service, gaming server, etc.) and the test server

 • Speed tests depend on the selected test server.
 In this regard, we recommend that you select our speed test server (at Ookla) or run Iperf3 tests.